Pediatrician serving Downey

 Trusted Pediatric Guidance for Downey Families

 Downey families care deeply about their children and want guidance that respects their time, their culture, and their values.
-After 45 years in pediatric practice, I have seen what helps and what does not.
-Online consultations make that experience accessible from your living room.
+After 40 years in pediatric practice, I have seen what helps and what does not.
+The free scripts, videos, and book make that experience accessible from your living room.

 Most Downey parents I work with are not looking for a parenting overhaul.
 They are looking for an answer to one specific question that has been on their mind for weeks.
 Sleep that is not improving.
 A first grader at Gallatin or Lewis who is suddenly anxious.
 A middle schooler at Stephen Foster who has changed in ways the parents cannot quite name.
 A teen at Warren or Downey High who is pulling away.
 Each of these can be talked through in thirty focused minutes.

 Downey is one of those communities where extended family is often part of the parenting conversation.
 Grandparents, aunts, uncles, godparents.
 That is a strength.
 It also means there can be a lot of well-meaning advice, sometimes contradictory.
-Part of what a consultation can offer is a clear, calm, evidence-based view that helps you make your own decision about your child.
+Part of what this guidance offers is a clear, calm, evidence-based view that helps you make your own decision about your child.

 I am board-certified in pediatrics and neonatology, completed my fellowship at UCLA, and have been recognized with the Patient's Choice Award and named one of America's Best Doctors.
-The credentials are honest, but the value of a consultation is measured in your week, not on my wall.
+The credentials are honest, but the value of any guidance is measured in your week, not on my wall.
 You should leave with one or two specific things to try.

 Schools and neighborhoods we hear from